Bosa, Sardinia: 13 Absolutely Great Things To Do

 Some go there on day trips from Alghero, but I recommend spending a couple of days as the atmosphere is completely different and you will definitely enjoy it.

 This post will highlight the things to do in Bosa and share some useful information to plan your trip.
-Before doing that, let me share a few historical facts.
+With my guide, you won’t have a hard time planning your trip to Bosa.

 Bosa